Salam Toronto

 It focuses on issues pertaining to those living in southern Ontario specifically, and encourages its readership to fully participate in Canadian society and not only add to it, but also learn from it.
-Its popular "What's Up" section keeps readers up to date with events and activities going around the city, and its multitude of exclusive interviews with community leaders, politicians, and dignitaries brings the reader informative, entertaining and relevant news.
+Its "What's Up" section keeps readers up to date with events around the city, and its exclusive interviews with community leaders, politicians, and dignitaries brings the reader news.